VIVA HERMOSA

 40,000

-Note added 8-22-07: On 8-21-07 we received an updated copy (dated 4-24-07) of the City's Revenue sheet showing a new property tax figure of $92,194 (a 79% decrease from the figure we received on March 27).
-This revision changed their total Revenue figure to $3,554,378, a 9% drop.
+Note added 8-22-07, post-referendum: On 8-21-07 we received an updated copy (dated 4-24-07) of the City's Revenue sheet showing a new property tax figure of $92,194, a 79% decrease from the figure we received on March 27.
+(They had overstated their revenue by 365 percent!)
+The City's revision changed their total Revenue figure to $3,554,378, a 9% drop.
 We stand by our original $40,000 estimate for the property tax from just the bars, as the City's new figure included all of the commercial buildings downtown.

 Sales Tax